vasconcel/vasconcel/README.md

 ## About
 Undergraduate student in Systems Analysis and Development at UFCA with the goal of becoming a Data Science specialist and driving growth and innovation with high-impact solutions.
-I am training to build solutions with Python and AI tools, and I am also dedicated to studying SQL for manipulating and extracting information from various data sources (relational databases and NoSQL).

 ## Expertise